 Avery-Fuller-Welch Children's Foundation provides grants that allow low-income families with children in need of educational, psychological, and/or physical therapy to have access to those professional services.
 Grants are limited to services provided to residents of Alameda, Contra Costa, Marin, San Francisco, and San Mateo counties.
 All applications must be submitted by the service provider.

 Bella Vista Foundation funds in the area of early childhood development in Marin, San Francisco, San Mateo, and Santa Clara counties, and ecosystem restoration projects in certain watersheds in California and Oregon.
 Applications for both program areas are accepted in the winter and summer.

-The Bothin Foundation makes capital grants to social service, arts, and environmental nonprofit organizations providing direct services to disadvantaged children, youth, families, and the disabled; the foundation also supports schools exclusively serving children with learning differences.
+The Bothin Foundation helps to build the capacity of nonprofits with grants for durable capital investments.
+The foundation makes capital grants to social service, education, arts, and environmental nonprofit organizations that provide direct services to: disadvantaged children and youth (ages 0 to 24), low-income families, and people with disabilities.
+The foundation also supports K-12 schools exclusively serving children with learning differences.
 Grants are only made to organizations in San Francisco, Marin, Sonoma, and San Mateo Counties.
 The foundation accepts proposals during specified submission windows in the fall, spring, and summer.